magit/magit/README.md

 Magit is an interface to the version control system [Git][git], implemented as an [Emacs][emacs] extension.

-Unlike the [Version Control][vc] package which is part of Emacs and strives to provide a unified interface to various version control systems, Magit only supports Git and can therefore better take advantage of its native features.
+Unlike the [VC][vc] package which is part of Emacs and strives to provide a unified interface to various version control systems, Magit only supports Git and can therefore better take advantage of its native features.

 Magit requires at least GNU Emacs 24.1 and Git 1.9.1.